Reactive Dog Training in Silicon Valley

 Real-Life Training, Not Just Theory

 Your dog stays with the trainer or attends Day School—so training happens while you focus on home, kids, and work.
-We build calm, reliable habits, teach your dog to navigate triggers with confidence, and then coach you to carry those skills home so progress lasts long after the program ends.
 Click to learn more.

 Perfect for busy professionals or families who want faster, hands-on results.

-Each private session is customized to your dog’s reactivity and your real-life routine, with hands-on coaching to practice skills where they matter most—at home, on walks, and in everyday situations.
-You’ll gain clarity, build confidence, and strengthen your communication and teamwork together with every session.
+Customized to your lifestyle, with hands-on coaching to practice skills where they matter most—at home, on walks, & in everyday situations.

 Ideal for experienced pet parents who want personalized coaching and flexible support.

-Group classes provide structure, expert guidance, and community—while your dog practices calm behavior around real-world distractions.
-You’ll train alongside others facing similar challenges, gaining confidence and motivation through shared progress in a supportive group environment.
+Group classes provide structure, expert guidance, & community—while your dog practices calm behavior in real-world.
 Click to learn more.

 Ideal for pet parents who learn best with group support and shared motivation.